-The Farm Co-operatives and Collaboration Pilot Programme is part of the Australian Government's Agricultural Competitiveness White Paper, the government’s plan for a stronger agricultural sector.
+The $14.1 million Farm Co-operatives and Collaboration (Farming Together) is a two-year pilot program.
+The pilot is an initiative of the government's Agricultural Competitiveness White Paper, the government’s plan for stronger agricultural sector.